mwiencek/weight-balanced-tree/README.md

 is not found in the tree.
 The default action, `NOOP`, returns `tree` back unmodified.
 The only other supported action is `THROW`, which throws an exception.

+`notFoundAction` is a function that determines what should happen when `value` is not found in the tree.
+This is required.
+The passed-in function receives the tree node where `remove` dead-ended as its first argument, and `value` as its second argument.
+The return value is a tree node that replaces the dead-end one if the reference is different.

+As for `insert` above, you can use these exports from the main module for `notFoundAction`:

+ * `NOOP`, which just returns the node back unmodified.
+In this case, `remove` will also return the tree root back unmodified.
+ * `THROW`, which throws an exception.

 ### find